Sarah Meehan is sitting at a round wooden table with a notebook and pen, resting her chin on her hand and smiling.

 During my tenure at Renfrew, I became the Day Treatment Team Leader and eventually the Clinical Supervisor overseeing the clinical and administrative operations of both the Day Treatment and Intensive Outpatient treatment programs.

 I have worked as an eating disorder consultant, educator, and treating therapist for the professional dance industry and professional classical ballet schools and companies.
-I have also been on the faculty and a clinical supervisor for the 2-year training at The Center for the Study of Anorexia and Bulimia.
+I have also been on the faculty and a clinical supervisor for the 2-year training program at The Center for the Study of Anorexia and Bulimia.

 A white, decorative, hand-drawn branch or vine with leaves on a black background.